rails/rails/guides/source/initialization.md

 initializers (like building the middleware stack) are run last.
 The `railtie` initializers are the initializers which have been defined on the `Rails::Application` itself and are run between the `bootstrap` and `finishers`.

+*Note:* Do not confuse Railtie initializers overall with the [load_config_initializers](https://edgeguides.rubyonrails.org/configuring.html#using-initializer-files) initializer instance or its associated config initializers in `config/initializers`.

 After this is done we go back to `Rack::Server`.